abemo/bang/cmsi4072-assignments/software-requirements-specification.md

 5.2.1.3 The lexer shall pass the resulting tokens to the parser as a list of tokens.

+### <a name="parser" id="parser"></a> 5.2.2 Parser
+The parser groups the tokens passed from the lexer into sentences and constructs the abstract syntax tree (AST) from the resulting sentences.

+5.2.2.1 The parser shall read the tokens passed from the lexer as input.

+5.2.2.2 The parser shall group tokens into sentences.

+5.2.2.3 The parser shall connect the AST as sentences are formed.

+5.2.2.4 The parser shall pass the resulting AST to the analyzer.

 <!-- Describe features that completed system can be expected to have.
 Describe what completed system will do, but without describing how it will be accomplished.
 Each subsection should describe a single discrete functional requirement w/ a meaningful name.
 All "shall" statements must be numbered.
 No "will" or "should" statements should be numbered.